mlr7/Deep-Learning-Augmentation-and-Learning-Rate/README.md

 ## Summary of Major Approaches to Hyperparameter Tuning in Machine Learning

-- Grid Search:
+**Grid Search**:

---Overview: Systematically search through a predefined range of hyperparameter values.
+-Overview: Systematically search through a predefined range of hyperparameter values.
---Pros: Exhaustive and guaranteed to find the best parameter in the given range.
+-Pros: Exhaustive and guaranteed to find the best parameter in the given range.
---Cons: Computationally expensive, especially if the hyperparameter space is large.
+-Cons: Computationally expensive, especially if the hyperparameter space is large.

 Random Search: